Deep Learning Anti-Aliasing: Technical overview

 DLAA collects game rendering data including raw low-resolution input, motion vectors, depth buffers, and exposure information.
 This information feeds into a convolutional neural network that processes the image to reduce aliasing while preserving fine detail.

 The neural network architecture employs an auto-encoder design trained on high-quality reference images.
 The training dataset includes diverse scenarios focusing on challenging cases like sub-pixel details, high-contrast edges, and transparent surfaces.
 The network then processes frames in real-time.

 Unlike traditional anti-aliasing solutions that rely on manually written heuristics, such as TAA, DLAA uses its neural network to preserve fine details while eliminating unwanted visual artifacts.

 History

+DLAA was initially called and marketed by Nvidia as DLSS 2x.
 The first game that added support for DLAA was The Elder Scrolls Online, which implemented the feature in 2021.
 By June 2022, DLAA was only available in six games.
 This number rose to 17 by February 2023.
 In June 2023, TechPowerUp reported that "DLAA is seeing sluggish adoption among game developers", and that Nvidia was working on adding DLAA to the quality presets of DLSS to boost adoption.
 By December 2023, DLAA was supported in 41 games.
 In early 2025, an update for the Nvidia App added a driver-based DLSS override feature that enables users to activate DLAA even in games that do not support it natively.